-The CPU you choose for your new gaming rig is super important because it will have a huge impact on many different things, such as the frames per second (FPS) you can achieve, and much more.
-With the dozens of solid options available on the market in 2022, it can be pretty difficult to choose the right one for your build.
-In this article, I will tell you what you should look for in a CPU, and I will discuss what the best gaming CPUs are.
+The CPU you choose for your new gaming rig is super important because it will greatly impact many different things, such as the frames per second (FPS) you can achieve and much more.
+With the dozens of solid options available on the market, it can be pretty difficult to choose the right one for your build.
+In this article, I will tell you what you should look for in a CPU and discuss the best gaming CPUs.

 What You Should Look For in CPU

 There are certain features to look for when shopping for a CPU that’s entirely dedicated to gaming.
 These features are very similar to those for streaming CPUs, but the priority is a little different.

 For gaming, this is one of the most important features to look for.
 The clock speed, or frequency, is the speed of the processor.
 It is measured in gigahertz (GHz).
 In general, the higher the number, the faster the processor is.
 The CPU will have a major effect on the FPS that your PC will output.
 There are also other factors within the CPU that affect the performance, so sometimes a higher frequency does not necessarily mean a faster processor.

 2. Number of Cores and Threads

 This is also very crucial.
 Most CPUs nowadays come with two to eight cores.
 Some even come with a whopping 16 cores.
 The more cores your CPU has, the more efficient your CPU is since it can split tasks more easily.
 This is especially important if you’re doing more than just gaming, such as streaming or using multiple applications at once; different cores will handle different tasks.
 Also solely for gaming, modern games will make use of the extra cores.
 Threads are similar to cores.
 The more threads on the processor, the better.